norddjurs/NDK-Framework/README.md

+###Logging
+The NDK Framework takes care of selecting what to log, and this is configured in the global configuration.

+The plugin developer should log as much as possible in the categories NORMAL, DEBUG and ERROR, and let the NDK Framework filter which categories are written to the log.

 ###Configuration
 The NDK Framework takes care of reading and writing configuration properties, stored as keys with associated values.

-There are two types of configuration, global configuration identified by a ALL-0-guid and plugin configurations identified by the individual plugin guid.
+There are two types of configuration, system configuration identified by a ALL-0-guid and local configurations identified by the individual plugin guid.

-The global configuration, is used to configure the NDK Framework and setup logging, mail, database and service executions.
+The system configuration, is used to configure the NDK Framework and setup logging, mail, database and service executions.

 The configuration is stored in the "NDK Framework.xml" file, in the same directory as the